philippgs/uibk_parsys_19/proseminar/05/readme.md

 # Assignment 5, due November 13th 2019

-The goal of this assignment is to implement a n-body-type (lagrangian) simulation and consider its optimization potential.
+The goal of this assignment is to implement an n-body-type (lagrangian) simulation and consider its optimization potential.

 ## Exercise 1